-The Oort Cloud is a spherical layer of icy objects surrounding our Sun, a star.
-The Oort Cloud is a spherical shell, occupying space at a distance between about 1,000 and 100,000 astronomical units (AU).
+The Oort Cloud is a spherical layer of icy objects surrounding our Sun, a star, and likely occupies space at a distance between about 2,000 and 100,000 astronomical units (AU) from the Sun.

 Long Way Round

-Long-period comets (which take more than 200 years to orbit the Sun) come from the Oort Cloud, which is sometimes described as a “cometary reservoir."
+Long-period comets (which take more than 200 years to orbit the Sun) probably come from the Oort Cloud, which is sometimes described as a “cometary reservoir."

-The Oort Cloud may contain more than a trillion icy bodies.
+Predictions show the Oort Cloud may contain more than a trillion icy objects.

 Closer and Bigger